Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Appendix: A comparison of effective actions

-We now provide a consistent explanation from the perspective of our effective action \eqref{EFTaction2} for why $\lambda_2$ appears in the logarithmic term of black hole entropy but not in that of the mass.
+We now provide a consistent explanation from the perspective of our effective action \eqref{EFTaction2} for why $\lambda_2$ appears in the logarithmic term of black hole entropy, while it doesn't appear in the logarithmic term of the mass.
 The second term of eq.\eqref{EFTaction2} can be decomposed into two parts: $\lambda_2\ln{\frac{\Box}{\mu_*^2}}=\lambda_2 \ln{\Box}- \lambda_2 \ln{(\mu_*^2)}$.
-The terms proportional to $\lambda_2\ln(\mu_{*}^{2})$ indeed form the Gauss-Bonnet term.
+Then, in eq.\eqref{EFTaction2}, the terms proportional to $\lambda_2\ln(\mu_{*}^{2})$ indeed form the Gauss-Bonnet term.
 It is well-known that a Gauss-Bonnet term can cause a constant shift in the entropy, so it results in an entropy correction of the form $\sim \lambda_2\ln(\mu_{*}^{2})$.
 Due to a matching mechanism between $\ln(\bar{r}_{h}^{2})$ and $\ln(\mu_{*}^{2})$, the entropy actually receives a correction of the form $\sim \lambda_2\ln(\bar{r}_{h}^{2}\mu_{*}^{2})$, where $\ln(\bar{r}_{h}^{2})$ stems from the contribution of $\ln\square$.
 Regarding the expression of mass, the terms proportional to $\lambda_2\ln(\mu_{*}^{2})$ are topological and thus do not contribute to its corrections.
 Then the matching mechanism also prevents the presence of the term $\lambda_2 \ln{(r_h^2)} $.
-However, the terms associated with $\lambda_2 \ln\Box$ is not truly a Gauss-Bonnet term, nothing can preclude them from modifying the metric and the mass formula, only if the correction proportional to $\lambda_2$ is not a logarithmic term.
+This explains why $\lambda_2$ doesn't present in the logarithmic term of the mass.
+However, the terms associated with $\lambda_2 \ln\Box$ is not truly a Gauss-Bonnet term, nothing can preclude them from modifying the metric so that it causes the mass to obtain a non-logarithmic correction of the form $\sim \lambda_{2}\frac{1}{\bar{r}_{h}}$.
 Such corrections happen to ensure that the thermodynamic law $dM=TdS+\Phi dq$ holds.
 See Ref.\cite{Xiao:2021zly} for a detailed analysis of the variation $\delta \ln \Box$ and its impact on the field equations and black hole solutions.